Categories

 Artists contributing to “Mile Zero” include:

-John G Boehme, Cathy Busby, Jeanne Murray, Ed Ruscha, and Wendy Thompson, with additional publications by Ian Baxter&, Douglas Coupland, Ryan Foerster, Jeff Jones, Leah McInnis + David Peters, Tracy McMenemy, and others.
+John G Boehme, Cathy Busby, Jean Murray, Ed Ruscha, and Wendy Thompson, with additional publications by Ian Baxter&, Douglas Coupland, Ryan Foerster, Jeff Jones, Leah McInnis + David Peters, Tracy McMenemy, and others.

 The Victoria Arts Council acknowledges the partnership with The Bay Centre, and funding from CRD Arts, BC Arts Council, and the Province of BC, as well as our Members for their support.